kellihsf/shiny-octo-pancake/README.md

  - i think so. i don't recall
-i'd like to test some things. not gonna work. please bore someone else with your questions stahp it now more stuff, testtingggg i like to test things. n click em. hi
+i'd like to test some things. not gonna work. please bore someone else with your questions